lkesteloot/unsong/unsong.md

 I looked up at the sign again.
 It read CASH OR GOD

 “It’s a kabbalistic protest,” she said faintly.
-“Against a society that thinks…”
+“Against a society that thinks...”

 “You’re not a kabbalist.
 If you were a kabbalist, you’d have more respect!
 You can’t just go removing letters from signs like that!
 Matthew 5:18: ‘Verily I say unto you, not a single letter, nor even a stroke of a letter, shall be removed until all is fulfilled.'”